 The management procedure consists of three elements (Figure 2): monitoring, estimation, and the harvest rule.
-Monitoring (data generation) is the code that simulates the data from the operating model that are used by the estimation model (estimation) as well as O32 or all-sizes stock distribution, which is then passed to the harvest rule to determine the total mortality, the distribution of the TCEY to IPHC Regulatory Areas, and subsequent allocation to sectors.
+Monitoring (data generation) specifies the data collected from the stock that are used by the estimation model (estimation) and the harvest rule to determine the total mortality, the distribution of the TCEY to IPHC Regulatory Areas, and subsequent allocation to sectors.